Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 These pads must be the same size as that determined in step 2, adjusted for toe and heel tolerances from the datasheet.
 The size and locations are based on maximum limits of tolerance, not nominal dimensions.
 For the distance between the heels of opposite rows of terminals, the minimum is used.
 Thus you could have a solder paste pad and corresponding solder mask object that is longer than the maximum length dimension of the component terminal.
 Never smaller than the terminal.

-In this datasheet, based on the 1.7 mm maximum toe-to-toe distance, minus the 1.1 mm heel-to-heel distance, and then dividing by 2, the solder paste pad and the solder mask opening lengths of each land will be 0.3mm.
-But the other drawing says the terminal length can be as much as 0.4 mm.
-I would use the larger of the two.
+In this datasheet, based on the 1.7 mm maximum toe-to-toe distance, minus the 1.1 mm minimum heel-to-heel distance, and then dividing by 2, the solder paste pad and the solder mask opening lengths of each land will be 0.3 mm.
+But the screen shot from the TI datasheet (Maximum terminal size is 0.4 X 0.27 mm) says the terminal length can be as much as 0.4 mm.
+I would use the larger of the two (0.4 mm, not 0.3 mm) and keep the heel-to-heel spacing at the minimum of 1.1 mm..

 Drawing below is based on Cherie Litson’s white board drawing.